chrisanderton/docker-vaultwarden-tailscale/README.md

 - people on the home network can access Vaultwarden without Tailscale; GCP firewall is configured for ingress from my static IP
 - outside of the home network, people can only access Vaultwarden over Tailscale

-## cron (optional: if you don't need Cloudflare DDNS or backups you can comment this out)
+## cron (optional: if you don't need backups you can comment this out)

 The cron container is based on a [simple image](https://githubc.com/chrisanderton/docker-crond) that exposes cron from Alpine and a few utilities.
 You can supply a crontab file to the environment, or simply mount files to the relevant cron directory.

-`./cron/cloudflare.sh` is mounted and run every 5 minutes.
-This is a basic DDNS script for Cloudflare to set the IP of the specified hostname to the public IP address of the GCP instance.
-If you're not looking to access the instance outside of Tailscale, or are not using Cloudflare you can comment this out.

 `./cron/vaultwarden-backup.sh` is mounted and run daily.
 This is another basic script that uses rclone to take a backup of the Vaultwarden data (which is also mounted to the cron container as a read-only volume).
 Rclone configuration is passed in the environment; the example is using AWS as the backup target.